solomonyaw/A-Better-Africa-Using-Buckminster-Fuller-s-Ideas-to-Solve-Today-s-African-Problems/README.md

 - Systems thinking
 - Efficiency and sustainability
 - Innovation driven by scientific principles
-- Solving problems through **design rather than political conflict**
+- Solving problems through **design rather than political conflict and unrealistic ideologies**

 This book applies these ideas to Africa’s development challenges.